If you’re looking for the best WordPress membership plugins for your website, then your search ends here.

 - Pay Per Post feature to sell a page, post, or custom post type separately

-Price: Free or $49 for lifetime purchase (With 6 months free support)
+Price: Free or $59 for a lifetime purchase (With 6 months of free support)

 If you want to offer multiple membership levels to your users, try Paid Memberships Pro.
 You’ll find that this plugin has plenty of pricing options like one-time payments, trials, recurring payments, and discount codes.
 And this flexibility in subscriptions can be a selling point for your membership site.